 Are some moving violations more serious than others?

 Like every other category of law, there are several levels of severity assigned to moving violations.
 A moving violation can be classified as an infraction, a misdemeanor, or a felony.

 Whether or not individuals are prosecuted, and how severely their car insurance will be affected, depends on the classification of the violation.

-Examples of infractions include failure to signal a turn and making unsafe lane change.
+Examples of infractions include failure to signal a turn and making an unsafe lane change.
 Speeding tickets and tickets for driving while distracted are misdemeanors in most states.

 Last but not least, DWI convictions, vehicular manslaughter, and leaving the scene of an accident are usually considered felonies.

 The seriousness of your violation has the most direct impact on whether or not it will immediately affect your car insurance.
 Felony moving violations are the worst.
-In most states they are sufficient reason for your insurance company to immediately place you in a high-risk driver category and charge higher rates.
+In most states, they are sufficient reason for your insurance company to immediately place you in a high-risk driver category and charge higher rates.

 In a situation where a felony moving violation is a repeat offense, your insurance company may also be legally allowed to drop you completely.
 Infractions and misdemeanors, on the other hand, are usually dealt with using a points system.